YongLipTeh/FifoInventory/README.md

 2. quantity
 3. unit price/cost ($)

 These are three fields you need to fill in.
 For each purchases and sales, you will receive a unique sequential id, recorded in the no. column.
-By default the date will be set to the current date.
+By default, the date will be set to the current date.

 ## Choosing date, quantity and unit price
 For the date column, click the dropdown and choose a suitable date.